csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Tianyu Wu: Edited methodology in the final paper.

 # Future Member Contributions
-Eliana Laudadio: Find audio to attatch to our Unity project.
+Eliana Laudadio: Find audio to attach to our Unity project.

 Grant Sinclair: Implement audio and finish last touches of Unity project.

-Allison Smith: Write consesnt form, create instructions, create instruction script to read for subjects, and execute testing.
+Allison Smith: Write consent form, create instructions, create instruction script to read for subjects, and execute testing.

-Tianyu Wu: Write consesnt form, create instructions, and prepare for testing.
+Tianyu Wu: Write consent form, create instructions, and prepare for testing.

 # Meeting Times
 Our group meets every Friday afternoon for one hour at 2pm.
-We communicate everyday in our Teams group.
+We communicate every day in our Teams group.